It’s natural. You’ve bought an investment property that’s a bit ‘tired’ and you see a heap of things you could do right now, to improve it.

 Normally these items are depreciated over a number of years, but because they're being scrapped the full tax deduction is available in year one.

 How to make sure you don’t miss these tax allowances

 First, have a depreciation schedule done before you throw anything away, track all the items you dispose of and tell your accountant.
 They’ll then claim these tax deductions for you in your first year of ownership.

 Secondly, get another depreciation schedule done once the renovation is complete and claim depreciation on all the new items.

 I was recently talking with two clients of mine who’d bought an investment property intending to knock it down and build another in its place.
 I advised them to get a depreciation schedule done on the old place which identified $7,000 in tax deductions or a $2,310 tax deduction in year one.
 If they’d bulldozed this property as planned and trucked everything to the tip, they might as well have thrown away that $2,310 (along with the hideous curtains).

 One more tip about tax

-Don’t claim new items in full if they should be depreciated, as that is a sure-fire way of getting into strife with the tax department.
-If you repair an item or paint the walls you can generally claim that tax deduction in year one.
-But if you replace an item, you must depreciate it over 40 years!—or its effective life.
-For example, new built-in cupboards or a skylight are considered part of the building and are depreciated over 40 years.
+Don’t claim new items in full if they should be depreciated, as that’s a sure fire way of getting into strife with the tax office.
+Only some parts of a renovation can be claimed as depreciation, if you repair an item or paint the walls you can generally claim that tax deduction in year one.
+But if you replace an item, you must depreciate it over 40 years — or its effective life.
+For example, new built-in cupboards or a skylight are considered part of the building and are building costs which are depreciated over 40 years.
 But replacing carpet because it had a hole is not considered a repair; it’s depreciated over 10 years.